javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 alert(timerId); // same identifier (doesn't become null after canceling)
 ```

 As we can see from `alert` output, in a browser the timer identifier is a number.
-In other environments, that can be something else.
+In other environments, this can be something else.
 For instance, Node.JS returns a timer object with additional methods.

 Again, there is no universal specification for these methods, so that's fine.